-The importance of having massage liability insurance can’t be overlooked regardless of which state one operates in.
+The importance of having massage liability insurance can’t be overlooked, regardless of which state one operates in.
 In this article, we will be more concerned about massage liability insurance taken by massage therapists in Nevada.
-Before taking a look at the importance of having insurance, it is important to take a look at some of the requirements needed to be a licensed massage therapist in Nevada.
+However, it is important to take a look at some of the requirements needed to be a licensed massage therapist in Nevada.

 Nevada LMT Requirements

-The NVMAS or (Nevada State Board of Massage Therapy) is the body tasked with the responsibility of licensing massage professionals in Nevada.
-The body is also charged with the responsibility of regulating the massage practice, protecting welfare and public health by ensuring only qualified touch therapists are licensed in Nevada.
-Some of the main requirements needed to be a licensed as a massage practitioner in Nevada by the NVMAS include:
+The NVMAS (or Nevada State Board of Massage Therapy) is the body tasked with the responsibility of licensing massage professionals in Nevada.
+The body is also charged with the responsibility of regulating the massage practice, protecting welfare, and covering public health by ensuring only qualified touch therapists are licensed in Nevada.
+Some of the main requirements needed to be licensed as a massage practitioner in Nevada by the NVMAS include:

-2. A person must also pass an NCCA accredited exam known as the NCETM, NCETMB, NESL or National Exam.
+2. A person must also pass an NCCA accredited exam (aka the NCETM, NCETMB, NESL or National Exam).

-3. A person has to submit legible copies of personal documentation i.e. a driver’s license or alien resident card to the NVMAS.
-One passport photo is also required alongside personal identification to go with the application form (you must submit an application form to the NVMAS requesting for a license).
+3. A person has to submit legible copies of personal documentation (i.e. a driver’s license or alien resident card) to the NVMAS.
+A passport photo and personal identification are also required alongside the application form.

 4. A person must submit a legible copy of a current MT license.
 (This applies to individuals who have already been licensed as MTs in any other states in America.)